exercism/rust/exercises/concept/assembly-line/.docs/introduction.md

 The name of a numeric type consists of two parts:

 - A letter to specify whether it's a floating-point number (f), unsigned integer (u) or signed integer (i)
-- A number to specify the numbers size in bits.
+- A number to specify the type's size in bits.
 Larger types have a greater range between minimum and maximum values.
   For floating points it will also allow for more numbers behind the decimal separator.

 The following combinations are possible: